-You will not be able to claim if you get diagnosed with a condition caused by alcohol or drug abuse.
+You will not be able to claim if you are diagnosed with a condition caused by alcohol or drug abuse.

 Get diagnosed

-If you get diagnosed with a condition covered in your critical illness policy, contact your insurer immediately.
+Once a doctor diagnoses you with a condition covered in your critical illness policy, contact your insurer immediately.

 If you attempt to make a fraudulent claim, or a claim based on a self diagnosis, your policy will get cancelled.